Explicit Optimal Hardness via Gaussian stability results: Approximation algorithm for the MAX-3-EQUAL problem

 \end{theorem} Thus, this theorem shows that we have an approximation algorithm whose performance ratio matches the Unique Games hardness for this problem.
 Towards proving Theorem~\ref{thm:algo}, we state a SDP relaxation for the MAX-3-EQUAL problem followed by a rounding procedure and then analyze the performance of this algorithm.
 The SDP formulation is essentially the generic SDP by Raghavendra~\cite{Rag:08} specialized to the MAX-3-EQUAL problem.
 We assume that the variables are $x_1, \ldots, x_n \in \{-1,1\}$.
 The constraint set {is} $E \subseteq [n]^3 \times \{-1,1\}^3$ such that for every $(i,j,k) \times (\eta_i, \eta_j, \eta_k) \in E$ we have a constraint that $\eta_i x_i = \eta_j x_j = \eta_k x_k$. {In other words, $\eta_i$ represents the polarity with which the variable $x_i$ appears in the constraint $E$ (likewise for $\eta_j$ and $\eta_k$). } The SDP relaxation is given in Figure~\ref{fig:algo}.

 \begin{remark} We note that Zwick~\cite{Zwick98} describes a SDP relaxation and a similar rounding procedure for the MAX-3-EQUAL problem.
 The paper also gives numerical evidence towards showing that the performance ratio of their algorithm is approximately $0.796$.
 However, the paper notes that they do not have an analytical proof of this and to the best of our knowledge, no analytical proof has appeared ever since.
-We analyze a slightly different SDP and analytically show that the performance of it is indeed what we claim. {There are a couple of differences between our SDP formulation and Zwick's SDP.
+We analyze a slightly different SDP and analytically show that the performance of it is indeed what we claim.
+There are a couple of differences between our SDP formulation and Zwick's SDP.
 The first one is that we use some additional real variables.
 However, this difference is purely cosmetic as the presence of those variables does not make our relaxation any tighter than Zwick's SDP.
 The second difference between our SDP and Zwick's SDP is that our SDP implies an additional set of constraints, namely, for all $i,j, k \in [n]^3$, $1+\braket{v_i,v_j}+\braket{v_i,v_k}+\braket{v_j,v_k} \ge 0$.
 We should mention that this family of constraints appears in \cite{Zwick98} for SDP relaxations of some other CSPs but it is unclear from the paper if Zwick uses these constraints in the SDP relaxation for MAX-3-EQUAL as well.
-Potentially, these additional constraints make our SDP tighter than that of Zwick though the reason we use these additional constraints is that our analysis becomes simpler.
-We are not aware if the performance of the rounding algorithm is worse in absence of these constraints. }\end{remark}
+Potentially, these additional constraints make our SDP tighter than that of Zwick though the reason we use these additional constraints is that our analysis becomes simpler. \newa{As remarked earlier, after the publication of the preprint, Williamson~\cite{Will:13} pointed out to us that an analysis similar to ours had already appeared in \cite{GW95} in the context of MAX-DICUT.
+Using this analysis as a black-box, we can shorten the analysis of the rounding algorithm substantially.
+We however keep our original analysis here so that the paper is self contained.} \end{remark}